petrovick/IGTISpringMongo/README.md

 This projected was created to help people with initial configuration of a Spring MVC project and MongoDB.
 ---------------------------------------------------------------------------------------------------------
-Este projeto foi ciardo para ajudar pessoas com a configuração inicial de um projeto Spring MVC e MongoDB.
+Este projeto foi criado para ajudar pessoas com a configuração inicial de um projeto Spring MVC e MongoDB.